agencms/docs/_docs/0105-hello-world.md

 ---
 title: Hello World Agencms Tutorial
-toc: true
+toc: false
 ---
-The traditional hello world tutorial is a complete walk-through to get a new Agencms up and running with a new Laravel installation.
+This classic hello world tutorial is a complete walk-through to get a new Agencms up and running with a new Laravel installation.
 Some of the steps are already covered in the installation and configuration documentation, however this tutorial will go through each step for clarity.

-This tutorial may seem quite long, but most of the steps should be second nature to you if you are familiar with Laravel and it should only take 10-15 minutes to complete.

 ## Installation